 Ensuring that consistent and detailed support is applied to both design and production aspects of a project is critical to the success of the project.
 We are proud of our design and engineering heritage at Gibbs & Cox, and in addition to our platform design capabilities, we have the skills and experience to take engineering design through to manufacturing and production.
 This includes work package generation, production support, development of production design documentation, configuration change management, publication of as-built drawings, and production technical liaison processes.

-Significant productivity, cost and efficiency gains can be realised by optimizing production and labour resources.
+Significant productivity, cost and efficiency gains can be realised by optimising production and labour resources.
 Our shipbuilding specialists have experience in the management of shipyard infrastructure and operations including safety culture, organisational planning, and workforce management.
 We offer services in build strategy and production schedule development, production assurance, and quality management.
 Our production experts are able to provide performance analysis and cost management and can offer services in the full lifecycle of production from planning, execution, change implementation, delivery, and acceptance.

 Effective in-service support and sustainment of maritime platforms is vital to optimising a vessel’s capability and longevity.
 GCA’s team has a range of experience across in-service engineering support and platform sustainment.
 Our expertise has been developed across multiple ship alterations and vessel upgrade projects on both commercial and naval platforms.
 Additionally, we have practiced personnel for hull structural surveys, defect identification and management as well as defect rectification guidance and production design documentation.